-The ChAdOx1 nCOV-19 vaccine was developed as a partnership between the University of basis for the duration of the current pandemic.
+The ChAdOx1 nCOV-19 vaccine was developed as a partnership between the University of Oxford, who are sponsoring and coordinating this study, and AstraZeneca.
+The University of Oxford and AstraZeneca have committed to making the vaccine available on a 'not for profit' basis for the duration of the current pandemic.
 Both parties could potentially profit from this vaccine in the future.